raettatowers/apogaea/README.md

 Bicycle
 -------

-Just some simple animations for a couple LED strips I attached to my bike.
+LED animations for my bicycle.
+LED strips, spokes, and hopefully more to come.

 Goggles
 -------